 Synthetic nicotine products are an innovation in nicotine and can deliver nicotine devoid of cancer-causing nitrosamines, carcinogens, heavy metals and pesticides because it is manufactured in pharmaceutical-laboratory type settings.
 The FDA should use its new authority to regulate synthetic nicotine and create a marketplace that offers smokers the opportunity to completely break from tobacco.
 At the same time, the FDA needs to allow companies to modify products with safety innovations, such as battery or technological improvement, without having to repeat the lengthy and costly premarket review process.

 Supporting Independent Vape Retailers

 VTA believes that smart public policy ensures that adult consumers can access their products through both brick and mortar and online channels of commerce.

 Some try to play one segment off against the other, but VTA opposes these actions.
 Brick and mortar stores selling vapor products are a critical piece of the harm reduction equation since it is these (typically adult only stores) that smokers trying to quit can share information about their challenges.
 At the same time, adult consumers should not be punished if they live too far away from, or are home bound and can’t travel to a brick and mortar store.
-Today, more than ever, senior citizens should not be forced to travel or raise their exposure level at retail just to be able to purchase their vapor products.
+Today, more than ever, senior citizens should not be forced to travel just to be able to purchase the vapor products they are using to stay off of cigarettes.
 For these reasons, VTA fights to protect the consumers’ rights to access products both online and at retail.